nobidev/cilium/Documentation/helm-values.rst

      - Evaluation interval @schema type: [string] @schema
      - string
      - ``"5m"``
+   * - :spelling:ignore:`enterprise.dnsProxyHA.enabled`
+     - Enable agent support for DNS proxy HA.
+This enables support for DNS proxy HA, but does not actually deploy the HA proxy.
+For lifecycle reasons, the HA proxy is deployed as a separate Helm chart.
+See the documentation for how to deploy the HA proxy.
+     - bool
+     - ``false``
+   * - :spelling:ignore:`enterprise.dnsProxyHA.offlineMode.enabled`
+     - Enable agent support for DNS HA proxy offline updates  This enables support for the DNS HA proxy to write updates directly to BPF when the agent is down.
+This must also be enabled in the HA proxy; this setting only enables necessary support APIs in the agent.
+     - bool
+     - ``false``
    * - :spelling:ignore:`enterprise.egressGatewayHA`
      - Enables egress gateway HA
      - object